NI240SX/UCGT/README - Geometry Editor.md

 `UseOffsetsTable=true`

-`CompressionType=RefPack`, `CompressionLevel=Maximum` or `CompressionType=RawDecompressed` (other compression types such as JDLZ and HUFF may work but are currently unsupported by UCGT)
+`CompressionType=RefPack`, `CompressionLevel=Maximum` or `CompressionType=RawDecompressed` (other compression types such as HUFF and COMP are currently unsupported by UCGT)

 `SortAllByName=true`

 Materials to be used must have one of the following shader usages: `car`, `car_a`, etc.

-For the sake of convenience, UCGT also accepts alternative names detailed in Materials below.
+For the sake of convenience, UCGT also accepts alternative names detailed in the Materials section.

 To compile wheels, use the same as above without the CarName.